usnistgov/800-63-3/sp800-63c/sec10_usability.md

 One of the major potential usability benefits of federated identity systems is to address the problem of individuals needing to maintain too many authenticators, such as multiple user names and passwords.
 While other authentication methods have been extensively researched and have well-established usability guidelines, federated identity is more nascent and therefore lacks deep and conclusive research findings.
 It is very much an active research topic in the usability domain.
 As the field matures, usability guidelines for federated identity systems will have stronger supporting data.

 A well-planned and executed user experience is critical to the success of any authentication method.
-The overall user experience with federated identity systems should be as smooth and easy as possible, without undermining a user’s ability to understand how their data are being treated and by whom.
+The overall user experience with federated identity systems should be as smooth and easy as possible, without undermining a user's ability to understand how their data are being treated and by whom.
 Federated identity systems should:

 -  Minimize user burden (e.g., frustration, learning curve)
 -  Minimize the use of unfamiliar technical jargon and details (e.g., users do not need to know the terms CSP and RP)
 -  Provide clear, honest, and meaningful communications to users (e.g., notices of information flow should be explicit and easy to understand)
 -  Use graphics and illustrations to help users form complete and accurate mental models of federated identity systems

-To ensure success of federated identity systems from users’ perspectives, it is imperative that iterative and continuous usability evaluations are performed with representative users and realistic tasks in an appropriate context.
+To ensure success of federated identity systems from users' perspectives, it is imperative that iterative and continuous usability evaluations are performed with representative users and realistic tasks in an appropriate context.

 ##### ASSUMPTIONS

-In this section, the term “users” means “subscribers” or “claimants.”
-This section describes usability themes from users’ perspectives, as usability can only be considered from the users’ perspective.
+In this section, the term "users" means "subscribers" or "claimants."
+This section describes usability themes from users' perspectives, as usability can only be considered from the users' perspective.

 Accessibility and usability differ significantly; accessibility is out of scope for this section.
 The organizations and agencies participating in the federation can address accessibility in its implementation plans and can consult other federal guidance for best practices.